Yevrag35/UpdateManagement/README.md

 # UpdateManagement (WSUS)

 This module is designed to be a total revamp of the "UpdateServices" native WSUS PSModule.
-However, for now, you still need the native Wsus powershell module installed.

 ## Current Limitations

-Right now, it's still necessary to have the '__UpdateServices__' powershell module installed.
-The reason being is because it's hardcoded into some of the prerequisite assemblies that they be present in the computer's GAC.
+~~Right now, it's still necessary to have the '__UpdateServices__' powershell module installed.
+The reason being is because it's hardcoded into some of the prerequisite assemblies that they be present in the computer's GAC.~~
+This module no longer requires RSAT to be installed.

 Because of the vast quantity of synchronizable product that Wsus caters to, I chose to focus on these products for the initial launch of this: